asuradev99/CP2-Group-project/README.md

 https://www.youtube.com/watch?v=C2vgICfQawE

-### Data structures annd reasorces
+### Data structures annd resources

 No dialoge

 no story

-We have gathering coins and a marketplace
+We have gathering coins (int currency) and a marketplace (class)

-Sprites: main chracter, with 2 skins, 3 people who are bad, 5 diffirent weapons, background tiles (9x9)
+Sprites: main character (pimage), with 2 skins (rick from rick and morty and the banana guy from fortnite), at least 3 types of enemy (classes), 5 different weapons (class), background tiles (pimage, class) (9x9)

-videos: door open, break down door, die, take the L
+videos (these will be placeholders): door open, break down door, die, take the L

 sound: background music, and shooting